strangerstudios/memberlite/readme.txt

 [Install Multiple Post Thumbnails »](https://wordpress.org/plugins/multiple-post-thumbnails/)

 == Changelog ==

+= 4.5.4 - 2022-09-11 =
+* FEATURE: Added grid layout for blog.
+* FEATURE: Added block image option for showing post thumbnails in the loop and single post.
+* ENHANCEMENT: Added author block customizer setting for posts.
+* ENHANCEMENT: Now loading all webfonts locally.
+* ENHANCEMENT: Moved all colors to root variables to improve
+* ENHANCEMENT: Added all unique colors in theme to editor color palette.
+* ENHANCEMENT: Updated to Font Awesome version 6.2.
+* ENHANCEMENT: Improved compatibility with WordPress Block Editor styling options and core blocks.
+* ENHANCEMENT: Added filter `memberlite_show_author_avatar` to optionally disable author avatar on posts.
+* ENHANCEMENT: Added filter `memberlite_logout_redirect_to` to allow filtering the logout URL redirect.
+* ENHANCEMENT: Added filter `memberlite_nav_menu_submenu_pagemenuid` to set the top level page to generate the submenu on pages.
+* ENHANCEMENT: Added filter `memberlite_excerpt_larger` to turn off the enlarged/enhanced excerpt text for a single post.
+* BUG FIX/ENHANCEMENT: Removed h1 tag from logo on all pages except `home_url`.

 = 4.5.3 - 2021-03-13 =
 * ENHANCEMENT: Now showing member welcome/links in mobile menu if no other widgets defined.